bhagyashreed24/mysql-simple/README.md

 Usage :

+create your git repository with a Berksfile, a environments directory, and a Vagrantfile.

-In my Berksfile
+In the Berksfile

     cookbook 'git'
     cookbook 'apt', git: 'git://github.com/opscode-cookbooks/apt.git'
     cookbook 'mysql-simple', git: 'git://github.com/christopher5106/mysql-simple.git'

-In environments/development.rb or in my OpsWorks Stack configuration :
+In environments/development.rb :

 ```json
   {